mrkurger/date-night-app2/docs/WORKFLOW_ERROR_MONITORING.md

 You can manually trigger the log collection workflow:

 1. Go to the "Actions" tab in the GitHub repository
-2. Select the "Sync Workflow Error Logs" workflow
+2. Select the "Sync Workflow Error Logs" workflow (using the fixed version)
 3. Click "Run workflow"
 4. Select the branch and click "Run workflow"